STARGAZINGSYS/STARGAZINGSYS/README.md

 ------------------------------------------------------------------------------
 - osdd/did system
 - adult (21)
-- collective name: eddy, albion or orion
+- collective name: eddy, star or orion
 - collective pronouns: he/they/slime + neos (always ask)

 we are usually off tab or afk, so whisper if you wanna chat! depending on the headmate in question we may not respond though